iucpant/top_uk_youtubers_2024/README.md

 Where is the data coming from?
 The data is sourced from Kaggle (an Excel extract).

+# Design

+To understand what it should contain, we need to figure out what questions we need the dashboard to answer:

+1. Who are the top 10 YouTubers with the most subscribers?
+2. Which 3 channels have uploaded the most videos?
+3. Which 3 channels have the most views?
+4. Which 3 channels have the highest average views per video?
+5. Which 3 channels have the highest views per subscriber ratio?
+6. Which 3 channels have the highest subscriber engagement rate per video uploaded?

+Some of the data visuals that may be appropriate in answering our questions include:

+1. Table
+2. Treemap
+3. Scorecards
+4. Horizontal bar chart

 # Development

 ## Data Cleaning